Menu Display

 The Site:

 The Philipsburg Manor is a late seventeenth, early eighteenth century milling, farming, and trading complex owned by an Anglo-Dutch family of merchants.
 The site includes a stone manor house filled with period furnishings and a working water-powered gristmill and millpond.
-The grounds are also home to historic breeds of cattle, sheep, and chicken as well as an eighteenth century barn and slave garden.
+The grounds are also home to historic breeds of cattle, sheep, and chicken as well as an eighteenth century barn and enslaved persons' garden.
 The site also includes a visitor center, a gallery with changing exhibits, a cafe, and a museum shop.

 Research Patron: Atwood Collins